FAIRmat-NFDI/AreaA-Examples/tutorial13/part3/README.md

 To use the template you should choose the "Create an new repository" option after pressing the green "Use this template" button in the upper right corner.
+Please note that you have to be logged into to GitHub to see this option.

 ![Use template](./images/use_template_dark.png#gh-dark-mode-only)
 ![Use template](./images/use_template_light.png#gh-light-mode-only)